deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 > </details>

-> Table 5 shows the ablation study results of HART, demonstrating the impact of residual tokens and other design choices on image generation performance.
+> Table 5 shows the ablation study results on the impact of residual tokens, alternating training, and scalable resolution transformer on FID, IS, and inference time.

 </details>